12 Best Microsoft Access Alternatives: Tested & Reviewed

 Here’s the detailed overview of some of the best MS Access alternatives:

-1. Superblocks: Best for rapidly building and managing a library of internal tools
+1. Superblocks: Best for building production-grade internal tools on private data

 Ideal users

 It’s not ideal for users who need a built-in database.
-With Superblocks, you have to connect to an existing SQL, NoSQL, or other data source.
+Superblocks connects to existing SQL, NoSQL, or other data sources rather than hosting data itself.

 Read more: Check out how companies from different industries use Superblocks.